Christians in Egypt’s streets demand their country back

 Hebatalla Safwat Ghali , a French professor at Cairo University, spent weeks among the 2011 demonstrators in Tahrir Square, the epicentre of the uprising that toppled Mubarak.
 On Sunday she was back in the square, among tens of thousands of anti-government protesters.

 “I am here at el Tahrir because first, I am Egyptian, I am a part of this people,” she said.
-“Second, as a Coptic I present my Christian love of my country.
+“Second, as a Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+I present my Christian love of my country.
 I care about my people’s worries.

 “I have compassion for all Egyptian people.
 I reject all kind of unfairness to all the people, not only the Christians.
 We will keep at our revolution until we achieve the three values of social justice, freedom and human dignity.
 The situation has become worse, but we will keep on until the end,” she said.